-Women’s estrogen levels fall during perimenopause.
-Perimenopause is a period of time when a woman’s hormones start to change and cause symptoms, before her menstrual period stops fully (menopause).
+A person’s estrogen levels fall during perimenopause.
+Perimenopause is a period of time when a person’s hormones start to change and cause symptoms, before their menstrual period stops fully (menopause).
 Menopause is when you haven’t had any menstrual bleeding for 12 months.

 Symptoms of low estrogen can include:

 Hot flashes, flushes, and night sweats are the most common symptoms of low estrogen.
 At times, blood rushes to your skin’s surface.
 This can give you a feeling of warmth (hot flash).
 Your face may look flushed.
 Hot flashes while you are sleeping are called night sweats.

 Mood swings are another effect of low estrogen.
 You may feel sad, anxious, or frustrated.
 Shifting hormone levels and night sweats may disrupt your sleep.
 This can cause fatigue, which may make mood swings worse.